google/oboe/docs/FullGuide.md

     }

-### Verifying Stream Configuration and additional properties
+### Verifying stream configuration and additional properties

 You should verify the stream's configuration after opening it.

-The following properties are guaranteed.
-However, if these properties are unspecified, a default value will still be set, and should be queried by the appropriate accessor.
+The following properties are guaranteed to be set.
+However, if these properties are unspecified,a default value will still be set, and should be queried by the appropriate accessor.

-* mStreamCallback (does not have an accessor)
+* callback
-* mFramesPerCallback
+* framesPerCallback
-* mSampleRate
+* sampleRate
-* mChannelCount
+* channelCount
-* mFormat
+* format
-* mDirection
+* direction
-* mPerformanceMode
+* performanceMode

 The following properties may be changed by the underlying stream *even if explicitly set* and therefore should always be queried by the appropriate accessor.

-* mBufferCapacityInFrames
+* bufferCapacityInFrames
-* mSharingMode (ideally exclusive)
+* sharingMode (exclusive provides lowest latency)

 The following properties are only set by the underlying stream.
 They cannot be set, but should be queried by the appropriate accessor.

-* mFramesPerBurst
+* framesPerBurst

 The following properties have unusual behavior

-* mDeviceId is respected by AAudio (API level >= 28), but not OpenSLES.
+* deviceId is respected when the underlying API is AAudio (API level >=28), but not when it is OpenSLES.
 It can be set regardless, but *will not* throw an error if an OpenSLES stream is used.
+The default device will be used, rather than whatever is specified.

 * mAudioApi is only a property of the builder, however AudioStream::getAudioApi() can be used to query the underlying API which the